Clinical Rehabilitation Counseling and Clinical Rehabilitation Mental Health Counseling

 Curriculum construction for our master’s program enables students to complete their program either in a full-time, four semester (sixteen months including summer courses) sequence, or through part-time study.
 All courses necessary for graduation are offered during the late afternoon and evening on a rotating basis.
 Coursework is integrated with extensive field work, totaling a minimum of 60 credit hours or 48 credit hours for students with undergraduate degrees in rehabilitation education.
 The university requirement for graduation includes a cumulative grade point average of 3.0 (B).
 Students are eligible to sit for the national Certified Rehabilitation Counselor (CRC) examination.
 Students can also complete and graduate with 60 credit hours, which are needed to meet the requirements of professional licensure boards.

 Elective courses and additional courses required for professional licensure are offered by Special Education, Education, School, and Counseling Psychology, Social Work, and other disciplines.
-The Rehabilitation Counseling Program maintains separate on-campus and distance learning (DL) programs.
+The Clinical Rehabilitation Counseling Program maintains separate on-campus and distance learning (DL) programs.
 The campus and distance learning program are equivalent with regard to the curriculum, course requirements, content, and learning outcomes.

 The curriculum includes a core of 48 hours of required coursework of rehabilitation counseling and related coursework and twelve hours for fieldwork (practicum and internship).
 Full-time enrollment requires a minimum of nine credit hours per semester.
 However, in order to complete the curriculum in 16 months students take 15-18 credit hours during the regular academic year and 13 hours during the summer semesters.